 It’s all about the people you work with.
 The people here are very interested in what they do and in learning how to become even better.
 Everyone is interesting, which you really get to see when they present at our Talk Tuesdays.Lan Ngo Senior Software Project Manager

 What makes Promptworks a unique place to work?

 Being an engineer-founded company, we have a lot of empathy for every single person who contributes to our team.
 All of the roles within our organization — from engineering and design to QA and project management — we’ve once done ourselves, so we tried to build a culture that represents our ideal workplace for our employees.

 Tell us more about your approach to building an ideal workplace culture.
 What does that look like?

 We believe that everyone, no matter how senior, has something to learn because tech is always changing.
 We also want our team to have time to experiment and push boundaries so that we can make sound recommendations for our clients.

 That said, we don’t expect employees to learn on their own time.
 That’s why we carve out non-billable work time during which employees are able to reinvest in the company and themselves.
-Employees use 25% of their time, or 10 hours a week, to work on projects like estimations for prospective clients, preparing talks for “Talk Tuesdays” held in our dining room or to speak at a conference, engaging with the community through mentoring or Meetups, working on internal projects that let us try out new technology, or building something fun — say, for instance, a custom, voice-recognition-enabled Harry Potter game that lives in our dining room.
+Employees use 25% of their time to work on projects like estimations for prospective clients, preparing talks for “Talk Tuesdays” held in our dining room or to speak at a conference, engaging with the community through mentoring or Meetups, working on internal projects that let us try out new technology, or building something fun — say, for instance, a custom, voice-recognition-enabled Harry Potter game that lives in our dining room.